 Jeffrey N. Catalano

-Attorney Catalano joined Keches Law Group in 2022.
+Attorney Catalano is Managing Partner of the Tort Department at Keches Law Group.
 He represents victims of catastrophic injuries resulting from medical malpractice, auto and bike accidents, construction and property accidents, and food poisoning.
-He has obtained numerous million dollar settlements and verdicts including the largest medical malpractice verdict in Massachusetts in 2017 and a $10 million medical malpractice arbitration award, the largest in Massachusetts history.
+He has obtained numerous million-dollar settlements and verdicts including the largest medical malpractice verdict in Massachusetts in 2017 and a $10 million medical malpractice arbitration award, the largest in Massachusetts history.

-Attorney Catalano is a staunch advocate for victim rights and firmly believes that the legal process serves a valuable role in helping to alleviate the substantial burdens incurred by those who are injured, while also improving consumer and health care safety.
-He has spoken on patient rights and medical-legal issues statewide and nationally.
-He has also testified before the Massachusetts State Legislature on consumer justice legislation and helped create an important law that improves transparency following medical injuries.
+Attorney Catalano is a staunch advocate for victim rights and firmly believes that the legal process serves a valuable role in helping to alleviate the substantial burdens incurred by those who are injured, while also improving the consumer and health care safety.
+In that regard, he has spoken on patient rights and medical-legal issues statewide and nationally.
+He has also testified before the Massachusetts State Legislature on consumer justice legislation and helped create an innovative medical negligence law.

 Awards